 “Waiting room time is prime real estate that should be used to build up the excitement for the event,” Brian shares.
 “But the energy doesn’t stop there.
 To keep engagement, cut to different views, use branded environments, video and sound effects.”

 Using title cards that introduce the next speaker and then cut to a video or live feed creates a newscast feel and look that engages participants.
-Lower thirds, overlays and thematic or company branding also adds interesting visual elements that keep people in front of their screens.
+Lower thirds, overlays, and thematic or company branding also add interesting visual elements that keep people in front of their screens.

 Good events take participants on a journey.
 Energy and emotion shift and that can be done with changes in music, photos, testimonials, video, and voiceovers.

 Imagine coming into a room with loud, energetic music while slides of smiling faces and people working together on a project slide across the screen.
 Now imagine a video coming on with slow, soft music.
 The video plays a story of an employee who has just experienced a hardship.
 Instantly, the emotion changes.

 Another way to impact emotion is by using a comedian, celebrity impersonator, or voice-over talent.
 Humor can redirect the energy and emotion in the room while also keeping everyone engaged and waiting for what’s next.